mariesophiet/master_thesis/README.md

 ## Repository Overview <!-- omit from toc -->

 ### Project Description
 This repository provides an automated and comprehensive evaluation framework for benchmarking Post-Quantum Cryptography (PQC) algorithms.
 It is designed for researchers and developers looking to evaluate the feasibility of integrating PQC into their environments.
-The framework streamlines the setup and testing of PQC implementations, enabling collection of computational and networking performance metrics across x86 and ARM systems through a suite of dedicated automation scripts.
+The framework streamlines the setup and testing of PQC implementations, enabling the collection of computational and networking performance metrics across x86 and ARM systems through a suite of dedicated automation scripts.

 PQC implementations are sourced from multiple libraries, including algorithms natively supported in OpenSSL 3.5.0 and those available from the [Open Quantum Safe (OQS)](https://openquantumsafe.org/) project's `Liboqs` and `OQS-Provider` libraries.
 The framework also provides automated mechanisms for testing PQC TLS handshake performance across physical or virtual networks, providing valuable insight into real-world environment testing.
 Results are outputted as raw CSV files that are automatically processed using the provided Python parsing scripts to provide detailed metrics and averages ready for analysis.